Punchdrunk (theatre company)

-Small Wonders (2018 & 2019), a magical, interactive experience for children aged 5–11 years old and their families at Bernie Grant Arts Centre, Tottenham and Edinburgh International Children's Festival.

-Fallow Cross

-In 2017, Punchdrunk opened Fallow Cross, a research and development space in Tottenham Hale.

-Innovations
+Theatrical style

 In a typical Punchdrunk production, audience members are free to roam the performance site, which can be as large as a five-story industrial warehouse.
 They can either follow the performers and themes (there are usually multiple threads at any instant), or simply explore the world of the performance, treating the production as a large art installation.

 Masks are another signature element of Punchdrunk's work.
-Barret says when the company "...introduced masks, suddenly inhibition fell away and people found a sense of freedom in their anonymity, allowing them to fully explore their surroundings and become totally absorbed in the world around them."
+Barrett says when the company "...introduced masks, suddenly inhibition fell away and people found a sense of freedom in their anonymity, allowing them to fully explore their surroundings and become totally absorbed in the world around them."

 Former Secretary of State for Culture James Purnell cited Punchdrunk as an example of "access and excellence" in modern British theatre.